Flooding

 Help with costs

-You can get support with the cost of travelling through different schemes, such as the Disabled Persons Railcard, or Motability or Concessionary Bus Pass.
+You can get help with the cost of travelling through different schemes, such as the Disabled Persons Railcard, or Motability or Concessionary Bus Pass.

 The Blue Badge Scheme allows people with severe mobility problems or hidden disabilities such as autism and mental health conditions to park close to their destination.
 Often this parking is free.